build-on-aws/prioritizing-event-processing-with-apache-kafka/README.md

 KafkaProducer<K, V> producer = new KafkaProducer<>(configs);
 ```

-To work properly you need to specify in the configuration which topic will have its partitions grouped into buckets.
-This is important because in Kafka topics are specified in a message level and not in a producer level.
-This means that the same producer can be used to write messages into different topics, so the partitioner needs to know which topic will have their partitions grouped into buckets.
+To work properly, you need to specify in the configuration which topic will have its partitions grouped into buckets.
+This is important because, in Kafka, topics are specified at a message level and not at a producer level.
+This means that the same producer can write messages on different topics, so the partitioner needs to know which topic will have their partitions grouped into buckets.

 ```bash
 configs.setProperty(BucketPriorityConfig.TOPIC_CONFIG, "orders");
 ```

-Finally you have to specify in the configuration which buckets will be configured and what is the partition allocation for each one of them.
+Finally, specify in the configuration which buckets will be configured and what is the partition allocation for each one of them.
 The partition allocation is specified in terms of percentage.
 Note that the usage of the symbol `%` is optional.

 ```bash
 configs.setProperty(BucketPriorityConfig.BUCKETS_CONFIG, "Platinum, Gold");